 It’s very simple, for example, if you have a volume group of 10 GB, then what is the PE size?

-By default, it uses 4MB for the physical extent, but check the correct PE size by running the vgdisplay command, as this can be changed based on requirements.
+By default, it uses 4MB for the physical extent, but check the correct PE size by running the vgdisplay command, as it may have been created with a different size.

 10GB = 10240MB / 4MB (PE Size) = 2560 PEs

 Common syntax for Logical Volume Creation with PE Size’s (lvcreate).

 lvcreate –n [Logical Volume Name] –l [Physical Extends (PE) Size] [Name of the Volume Group where the LV to be created]